 Palazzo Prince d’Orange – Valletta

-Set in a lovingly restored Palazzo in the centre of Valletta, Palazzo Prince d’Orange offers luxury apartments with a million dollar view over the Grand Harbour and the three cities – including Fort St Angelo.
+Set in a lovingly restored Palazzo in the center of Valletta, Palazzo Prince d’Orange offers luxury apartments with a million dollar view over the Grand Harbour and the three cities – including Fort St Angelo.
 We stayed in the Wilhelmina Suite, named after a young Dutch queen, including two double rooms, a full-sized kitchen including wine coolers and American fridge, a dining room and roof terrace – from where you possibly get the best views in the whole of Malta.

 Ta Cenc Hotel and Spa – Gozo